cdefgah/whatsapp-jpeg-repair/README.md

 3. Open application folder `WhatsAppJpegRepair`.
 4. Place broken jpeg files from WhatsApp to the `whatsapp-files` directory, located in the application folder.
 5. Run the application.
-6. Go to the `fixed-files` folder to get repaired image files.
+6. Go to the `repaired-files` folder to get repaired image files.

 Options and switches: